Important Notice

 For this strategy, time decay is your friend.
 Ideally, you want all of the options except the call with strike A to expire worthless.

-Implied Volatility
+Implied volatility

 After the strategy is established, the effect of implied volatility depends on where the stock is relative to your strike prices.

 If the stock is at or near strike C, you want volatility to decrease.
 Your main concern is the three options you sold.
 A decrease in implied volatility will cause those near-the-money options to decrease in value, thereby increasing the overall value of the butterfly.
-In addition, you want the stock price to remain stable around strike C, and a decrease in implied volatility suggests that may be the case.
+In addition, you want the stock price to remain stable around strike C, and a decrease in implied volatility suggests that maybe the case.

 If the stock price is approaching or outside strike A or D, in general you want volatility to increase.
 An increase in volatility will increase the value of the option you own at the near-the-money strike, while having less effect on the short options at strike C.